eigenein/epicwar/README.md

 ### Updating library

 Use "Network" tab in a browser to look for a link like `https://epicwar.cdnvideo.ru/vk/v0294/lib/lib.json.gz`.
+Then pass it to `tools/generate-library.py`.

 ### Adding new resource, building and unit types